ACTS provides a professional and welcoming atmosphere for it’s staff, as well as competitive salary and benefits.

 ACTS understands it’s the talent of our staff that makes our work successful, and seeks to recruit staff with diverse perspectives and all walks of life to provide the best possible service to our neighbors in crisis.

 It’s a great place to work where all are welcome!

 ACTS is currently hiring for a Diversion Specialist

-Overview: Area Congregations Together in Service (ACTS) is hiring for 2 Diversion Specialists positions as a part of the Housing Crisis Line (HCL).
+Overview: Area Congregations Together in Service (ACTS) is hiring for a Diversion Specialists positions as a part of the Homeless Connection Line (HCL).
 As the largest Access Point for the Greater Richmond Continuum of Care (GRCoC), the HCL provides phone-based diversion, mediation, and safety planning for households/individuals experiencing or at-imminent risk of homelessness.
-At this current time, the HCL operates Monday – Friday 8am – 6pm.
-These positions will focus on singles.
+At this current time, the HCL operates Monday – Friday 8am – 9pm and Saturday – Sunday 1pm – 9pm.
 Successful applicants will have the opportunity to take part in this multi-agency collaborative that is at the forefront of best practice for access to homeless services.
 The HCL and these positions are based in a shard space at the Homeward offices – but is currently being preformed remotely.